MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-14:05   Added the Required attribute to the product.cs 14:09   Updated the SD.cs class- I added missing methods 14:19   Added using MuhammedsBooks.DataAccess.Repository.IRepository into the library in CategoryController class 14:23   Added using MuhammedsBooks.Utility; using Dapper; libraries to the CoverTypeController.cs
+14:05   Added the Required attribute to the product.cs 14:09   Updated the SD.cs class- I added missing methods 14:19   Added using MuhammedsBooks.DataAccess.Repository.IRepository into the library in CategoryController class 14:23   Added using MuhammedsBooks.Utility; using Dapper; libraries to the CoverTypeController.cs 22:22   updated Category-CoverType and Product Controllers 22:28   Fixed some spelling mistakes in upsert.cshtml in category folder